vladimir-tutin/Plex-Auto-Collections/README.md

   token: #####                                # Req - User's Plex authentication token
   url: http://192.168.1.1:32400               # Req - URL to access Plex
   sync_mode: append                           # Opt - Global Sync Mode
+  cache: False                                # Opt - Create a cache of IDs
 ```

 Note that Plex does not allow a `show` to be added to a `movie` library or vice versa.